 There is s a forest walkway along the gorge, starting from where the bridge ends.
 It was a bit difficult to find, there were no signs.
 You can walk along Rakaia River in the riverbank forest for magic river views.

-After Rakaia there’s maybe not so much to stop for.
-You are driving through a beautiful green landscape with small rural villages.
+After Rakaia there maybe is not so much to stop for.
+You are driving through a beautiful green landscape with small rural villages but this is not as exotic as the places you’ve just been to.
 As you approach Christchurch the road gets wider and straighter – and before you notice you have reached your destination, Christchurch!

 Christchurch tram, New Zealand

 Our New Zealand road trip ends at Christchurch, South Island’s largest city.
-This beautiful city has suffered from recent earthquakes and its central part is still under heavy construction work.
+The beautiful city has suffered from recent earthquakes and its central part is still under heavy construction work.

 We spent our last New Zealand day driving around Christchurch, without having any problems driving in a city with a campervan.
 Parking a big vehicle was as easy as it can be, the city was still full of empty spaces after the earthquake.
 But we also had to try the famous Christchurch tourist tram.

-To end our New Zealand road trip, a photo gallery on the most important Christchurch sights:
+To end our journey from Mount Cook to Christchurch and our whole New Zealand road trip, a photo gallery on the most important Christchurch sights:

 City Tour Tram winding its way through shopping malls